 Delivers a competitive edge over existing incumbent rivals within their market sectors

-Drive innovation within existing products and stimulate the development of new longer-term replacements
+Drives innovation within existing products and stimulates the development of new longer-term replacements

 These are some of the forward-thinking leadership challenges

 that have elevated sustainability from the operational risk domain of QHSE and

 organisational green teams green and upwards into the Business Planning and